jgm1986/HTTP-2-Testing/scripts/README.md

-# HTTP-2-Testing Framework
+# HTTP-2-Testing Framework Script

 ## Requirements
-This script use [NGHTTP2](http://www.nghttp2.org) client for make the HTTP/2 tests.
+This script use [NGHTTP2](https://nghttp2.org/) client for make the HTTP/2 tests.
 If this client is not present on your system, you can use the installation script from this repository under "clients" directory.

 ## How it works?